microsoft/BotFramework-Composer/docs/using_memory.md

 Given an array property held in `dialog.list`,  the expression `{ join(foreach(dialog.list, item, item), ',', ', and')) }` would result in a  grammatically correct list in the format, "item 1, item 2, and item 3"

-Properties from memory can also be used within an lg template to provide conditional variants of a messag and can be passed as parameters to built-in and custom functions.
+Properties from memory can also be used within an LG template to provide conditional variants of a messag and can be passed as parameters to built-in and custom functions.
 [Learn more about LG](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation).

 ### Memory Shorthands